 All Veterans Service Officers on our staff have been trained and accredited by the National Association of County Veterans Service Officers.
-We also hold accreditations by the VFW, DAV, American Legion, Amvets, Marine Corps League, Ohio Department of Veterans Affairs and the federal Department of Veterans Affairs.
+We also hold accreditations by the VFW, DAV, American Legion, Amvets, Marine Corps League, Ohio Department of Veterans Services and the Federal Department of Veterans Affairs to name a few.

 Adopted: February 2002